 If you compare this to many other attractions in the German capital, it comes in the “special interests” category.
 There were few visitors around.
 The horseshoe-shaped apartment building with a pond in the middle is a striking feature of the area.
 It was radical in its time.
-I took the U7 metro line to Parchimer Allee and walked down the Fritz-Reuter-Allee to the horseshoe, passing by lines of differently built homes on both sides of the street.
+I took the U7 metro line to Parchimer Allee and walked down the Fritz-Reuter-Allee to the horseshoe.

-Two housing companies and groups of architects were assigned with the task of designing and developing this area.
-They have left behind very different marks.
-One should notice that only the residential area to the west of the Fritz-Reuter-Allee has been listed by UNESCO.
+Two housing companies and groups of architects had the task of designing and developing this area.
+They left behind very different marks.
+One should notice that only the residential area to the west of the Fritz-Reuter-Allee is listed by UNESCO.
 That includes the horseshoe building and several terraced houses surrounding it to its north, west and south.
-The company was the trade union-linked GEHAG (Gemeinnützige Heimstätten-, Spar- und Bau-Aktiengesellschaft).
-GEHAG was led by Martin Walker and the architect he engaged was Bruno Taut.
+The name of the trade union-linked housing company was GEHAG (Gemeinnützige Heimstätten-, Spar- und Bau-Aktiengesellschaft).
+GEHAG was led by Martin Walker and Bruno Taut was the architect.

-Krugpfuhlsiedlung (Krugpfuhl housing estate) on the east side of Fritz-Reuter-Allee was developed by the other company, DeGeWo.
-They built traditional residential buildings (with saddle roofs, bay windows, and pointed dormers), and were not “rewarded” with a UNESCO listing.
+The other company, DeGeWo, developed the Krugpfuhlsiedlung (Krugpfuhl housing estate) on the east side of Fritz-Reuter-Allee.
+Their traditional residential buildings (with saddle roofs, bay windows, and pointed dormers), are not “rewarded” a UNESCO listing.
 However, I did find the contrast very interesting.
 It gives a better perspective of the modernist ideas behind GEHAG’s development project.

 Success or not?

 The horseshoe estate was designed for non-affluent people, with a socialist idea at the bottom of it.
-This is the reason why the terraced houses called the Red Front (pictured above on the featured image) bears a double significance: Colour and ideology.
+This is the reason why the terraced houses which are called the Red Front (pictured above on the featured image), bears a double significance: Colour and ideology.

 The cost of building the flats had one big disadvantage: Ordinary workers could not afford the rent.
 In addition, the unusual choice of strong colours in the interiors was not very pleasing to the residents.
 Instead they put up their own wall-papers.
 Read more here and here.